krassowski/jupyterlab-citation-manager/README.md

 ![Github Actions Status](https://github.com/krassowski/jupyterlab-citation-manager/workflows/Build/badge.svg)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/krassowski/jupyterlab-citation-manager/main?urlpath=lab)

+**Status: Work In Progress**.
+The underlying format may change; the support for migration from cite2c is provisional.

 Citation Manager for JupyterLab:
 - enables adding citations to Jupyter notebooks in Markdown cells,
 - keeps the bibliography in sync with the citations in the document,